This article explains how to set up (configure) and run a workflow using inputs from a table.

 - To learn how to automate some of this setup step by using a JSON file (especially useful if you anticipate using much the same configurations many times), see Getting workflows up and running faster with a JSON file.

-- To learn how to configure additional cost-saving options in Terra, see Workflow setup: Runtime options.
+- To learn how to configure additional cost-saving options in Terra, see Workflow setup: VM options.

 Workflow setup: Inputs overview